Mar 272025

 • Thomas Head b 1788.
 Mar Cath Kivane – Killballyherberry in 1827

 • Patrick Hayde b 1803, d 1873, London.
-Mar Margaret Farrell (d 1861, Wolverhampton)- Tree # 1.
+Mar Margaret Farrell (d 1861, Wolverhampton).
 This family is covered in more detail in the New Zealand, India and England posts page.

 • Edward Hayde b 1848